Python Programming: Conditionals

 - The computer does one thing depending on if the question's answer is yes or no, so first we have to teach the computer to say yes and no.

-Boolean Values: The Foundation of Programming"Yes" in computer is True
+Boolean Values: The Foundation of Programming#

-"No" in computer is False
+"No" in computer is False.

 This is the case in every programming language — it's specific to computers themselves.